CIS192/website/src/pages/django1/index.md

 ## Querying Model

-We are almost done the base of our restaurant website!
-The last thing we want to do is a a way to retrieve the meals in our database and query by specific fields.
+We are almost done with the base of our restaurant website!
+The last thing we want to do is a way to retrieve the meals in our database and query by specific fields.
 In our `menu/view.py` file create a new view function called `meals` that renders a template named `meals.html` (create this view and template based off of the earlier “Hello World” section).
 Link this view to the route `/meals` in `restaurant/urls.py`.
 This should render a static page at `/meals`.
+You may notice that if you declare the route as `path('meals', meals, name='meals')` instead of `	path('meals/', meals, name='meals')`, navigating to `/meals` will result in a 404 error.
+This is because Django automatically appends a `/` to requests in order normalize URLs.
+You can read about this decision decision [here](https://docs.djangoproject.com/en/3.0/misc/design-philosophies/#definitive-urls).

 We now want a way to programmatically retrieve all the meals and pass them through to the template to render them.
 We first import the meal class in `menu/views.py` using `from menu.models import Meal`.
 In our view function, before we call `render`, retrieve all the instances of this class using `meals = Meal.objects.all()`.
 If we print out `meals`, we should see a `QuerySet` of objects.
 This is just a fancy way for Django to serialize all of our objects in a Django-compatible way.
 We can simply iterate over this in Python using `for meal in meals` and printing their names using `print(meal.name)`.
 Finally, let’s pass this through to the template by adding it into the dictionary in the request call: `return render(request, "meals.html", {"meals": meals})`.